Prakash9944/node-excersice/angular/angular-interview.md

 ## What is NgModule

-* The set of components, directives, and pipes (declarables) that belong to this module.
+* The set of components, directives, and pipes (declarable) that belong to this module.

 * NgModule has imports and exports declaration and providers